 - For the last piece you will finally have to make a precise cut, so that it fits tightly in between pieces 1 and 3.
 However, since there are points on both ends it can be a whisker (that’s a technical term that means a very small amount) long and you will still be able to force it snugly in

 If ordering cut-to-size spacer with your chop or frame, you will need to order it “cut long.”
 This is because only one side of spacer has a finish on it and we expect you to install it conventionally.
-If we cut it long you will have enough length to reverse the miters.
+If we cut it long you will have enough length to re-cut the miters in reverse.

 How to Install a Frame Spacer: